UTRGV-SMSS/Thesis-Template/README.md

 on equations and figures.
 To have the figures show and the red labels disappear, change the `\documentclass` options from `draft` to `final`.
+3. **Table of Contents is titled "Contents" instead of "TABLE OF CONTENTS” and need to change "Chapter I" to "CHAPTER I"**: This issue is most likely caused by the Babel package, which is probably not needed.
+If so, remove the line with “\usepackage{babel}”
 3. **Compiling for PhD dissertation**: To compile for a PhD dissertation, you can change the `\documentclass` options from `masters` to `phd`.
 Alternatively, you can use the following code in your `main.tex` file.
 ```latex
 \degree{Doctor of Philosophy}